JorgeEnrique-Lara-Tondorf/My_Web_Page_for_university/README.md

 - Navigation between pages via internal links.
 - Inclusion of LinkedIn and GitHub icons with external links.
 - Clean and responsive design for visitors.

+- Placed mi github and linkedink in the footer dor contact and adding the text to the index
+- Change in the margin for index